SamOBrienOlinger/PP4/README.md

    - The footoer also contains an email address to contact Cockapoo Club and another call to action to join as a new member.

+   - The icons for the footer  were taken from [Font Awesome](https://fontawesome.com/)

 ### **Features Left to Implement**

 - Two other ideas for future features include: